griffithlab/pVACtools/docs/pvacfuse/features.rst

 **Support for local installation of the IEDB Analysis Resources**

-pVACseq provides the option of using a local installation of the IEDB MHC `class I <http://tools.iedb.org/mhci/download/>`_ and `class II <http://tools.iedb.org/mhcii/download/>`_ binding prediction tools.
+pVACbind provides the option of using a local installation of the IEDB MHC `class I <http://tools.iedb.org/mhci/download/>`_ and `class II <http://tools.iedb.org/mhcii/download/>`_ binding prediction tools.